 - A. Increase awareness among freight-related organizations and associations of the presence and role of the Freight Working Group and offer them the opportunity to present as part of the quarterly web meetings.
 Potential agencies, organizations, and associations include (but are not limited to):

 - i.
-New York Shipping Association;
+The Shipping Association of New York and New Jersey;

 - ii.
-I-95 Corridor Coalition;
+Eastern Transportation Coalition;

 - iii.
 New York State Thruway Authority;

 - iv.
 Empire State Development/Regional Economic Development Council representatives;

 - v.
 Railroads of New York; and

 - vi.
 Trucking Association of New York.